 Backend Logic for lookup function

 To provide a point of interaction, I needed to expose an Endpoint that the Front End could send a HTTP call to.
 To do this, I created a new router object within the Node.js Express application, using one of the default ones provided by the officially provided generator (Express, n.d.) as a starting point.
-I added in a URL Parameter which will allow a variable name to be passed in to carry out a search for it’s definition.
+I added in a URL Parameter which will allow a variable name to be passed in to carry out a search for its definition.
 This is done via the “:searchKey” parameter seen in the router.get() method: